 Interrupting your studies means that, although you remain registered as a student, you cease to be an enrolled student of Queen Mary University of London; this has consequences for your student status, funding and right to remain in the UK (if you are an international student):

 - You will not be entitled to attend lectures.

 If you do interrupt your studies the Academic Regulations in place at the time of your initial registration remain in effect.
 You are advised to contact your tutor and read the relevant Advice and Counselling Service webpages before interrupting.
 You can view the Queen Mary University Interruption of Study Policy [PDF 81KB].

-If you choose to interrupt from your degree programme and you have completed the teaching for your first semester modules and have summer exams, you can chose to sit those exams whilst you have interrupted.
+If you choose to interrupt from your degree programme before the January deadline, and you have completed the teaching for your first semester modules, you can chose to sit those examinations whilst you have interrupted.
 Please note that the Academic Regulations state that you must elect to either attempt all of the assessments for the modules you have completed the teaching for or attempt none of them.
 You may also choose to first sit or re-sit examinations from previous academic years in January and May.
 If you are uncertain of your options please discuss them with your academic department.
 Students who interrupt before the May deadline may also choose to first sit or re-sit examinations from the previous academic year in May.

 Tuition fee liability